Friday, October 24, 2014

 Breaking Into (and Getting Paid for) Writing Online

-Editors Tasha Robinson (The Dissolve) and Chuck Sudo (Chicagoist) share their tales from the trenches and tips for getting published online.
+Editors Tasha Robinson (The Dissolve) and Chuck Sudo (Chicagoist) along with writer Mason Johnson (CBS Online) share their tales from the trenches and tips for getting published online.
 Hear what works, what doesn’t, and what editors look for when hiring writers.
 This isn’t about writing for content farms; this is about writing for online publications that actually pay.
-Moderated by Author Robert K. Elder.
+Moderated by Mare Swallow.

 Stranger than Fiction: Writing from Real Life